 Everyone labelled Karnataka assembly election as ‘semi-final’, a decisive indicator for upcoming national elections next year.

 We cannot predict the 2019 result on the basis of a semi-final, else why even play the final?
 However, simple analysis indicates that final may pan not very differently from the semi-final.
-Why?

 In my earlier blog on April 2, 2018 (Why is India’s greatest salesman failing?), I had attributed BJP victories in state after state that went to poll over the past four years, to a phenomenal called Modi ke laddo.

 Why ladoo?
 A marriage is like a laddo, either way one regrets tasting it, whether one chooses to marry or stay single.
-As more people marry than who don’t, its obvious we like the idea of tasting ladoo.
-That’s exactly what the people of India have chose since Mr. Modi emerged as front-runner for the coveted PM position – taste Modi ke ladoo.
+As more people marry than who don’t, it’s obvious we like the idea of tasting ladoo.
+That’s exactly what the people of India chose since Mr. Modi emerged as front-runner for the coveted PM position – taste Modi ke ladoo.

 Every non-BJP governed State that went to poll in since 2013 has voted for Mr. Modi.
 But those that already had a BJP government, showed less enthusiasm – throwing BJP out in Punjab, giving more seats and votes to the opposition (Congress) in Goa and Meghalaya, and reprimanding the party in Gujarat.

 Karnataka had yet to taste Modi ke ladoo.
 It couldn’t resist, much like everyone else, rewarding BJP with most number of seats in recently concluded election.
 Yet, leaving it out of breath, just short of a simple majority.
-Obviously, the word has spread that the ladoo doesn’t taste as promised, so far fewer people opted for it than was the case in States that went to poll earlier.
-(Analysis suggests that Mr. Modi’ magic helped the party swing about 3% additional votes in its favor, but still not enough to surge ahead of Congress in overall votes, managing barely 36% votes against Congress’s 38%).
-I believe had Karnataka elections been held a year earlier, BJP would have romped home with 150 seats, if not more.
+Obviously, the word had spread that the ladoo doesn’t taste as promised, so far fewer people opted for it than was the case in States that went to poll earlier.
+(Analysis suggests that Mr. Modi’s magic helped the party swing about 3% additional votes in its favor, but still not enough to surge ahead of Congress in overall votes, managing barely 36% votes against Congress’s 38%).
+I believe had Karnataka elections been held a year earlier, BJP may have romped home with 150 seats, if not more.
 (Mr. Shah’s prediction of 150 seats came in a tad late, looks like).

 There are two more indicators that suggest that Karnataka actually rejected Mr. Modi: